-Prevent Firefox from Showing Bookmarks in the Address Bar - Digital Inspiration
+Prevent Firefox from Showing Bookmarks in the Address Bar

 Use this if you don’t want Firefox to display any kind of suggestions in the Address Bar be they from your browsing history or from saved bookmarks.

-Open the about:config page and set the value of browser.urlbar.maxRichResults as – 1.
+Open the aboutpage and set the value of browser.urlbar.maxRichResults as – 1.
 Restart Firefox and your Firefox 3 address bar will behave just like that of Firefox 2.

 Option B: See web addresses that you have typed